QUICK SUMMARY:

 If they’re typically late with settling vendor invoices, offer stricter terms, retainers, or milestone payments.
 You also have the option to look up their name on Google, ask your contacts if they have any information about them, and check for complaints on sites such as the Better Business Bureau.

-Consider providing a discount for clients that pay three months in advance.
+You can also consider providing a discount for clients that pay in advance.
 With this method, your agency becomes more proactive and increases the likelihood of timely payments.

 6. Automate Payment Collection